Tap the text to show or hide reading controls.

 “Gyu-yeon, Gyu-yeon would never abandon me.”

 Geon-hyuk burst into laughter at the fierce reply.
-It struck him as ridiculous that Naru insisted he wouldn’t be abandoned after already being abandoned.
+It seemed ridiculous to him that he insisted he would never be abandoned after already being abandoned.

-Naru truly believed Gyu-yeon would come find him.
-Even after nearly two hours of waiting and facing reality, he never doubted it.
+Naru believed Gyu-yeon would surely come find him.
+Even as nearly two hours of waiting passed and he faced reality, he never doubted he would come.

-He steeled himself and clenched his teeth.
+Naru steeled himself and clenched his teeth.
 He had to hold out until Gyu-yeon arrived so this snake of a man wouldn’t bite him.
-A dog by nature, he was endlessly obedient to his master, but when he judged someone dangerous he would bare his teeth and fight.
+A dog by nature, he was endlessly obedient to his master, but when he judged someone dangerous he would bare his teeth and fight to the death.

-“Stop the jokes.
-If you don’t want Yu Gyu-yeon to find out everything, come see me again on Monday.”
+“Stop the jokes, and if you don’t want Yu Gyu-yeon to find out everything, come see me again on Monday.”

 “No.”